-Tomorrow (30 August), the Security Council will vote on a draft resolution renewing the mandate of the UN Interim Force in Lebanon (UNIFIL) for one year, until 31 August 2022.
-The draft text in blue retains UNIFIL’s core mandate and tasks, which were most recently set out in resolution 2539 of 28 August 2020.
+Tomorrow morning (31 August), the Security Council is expected to vote on a draft resolution renewing the mandate of the UN Interim Force in Lebanon (UNIFIL) for one year, until 31 August 2023.
+The draft text in blue retains UNIFIL’s core mandate and tasks, as set out most recently in resolution 2591 of 30 August 2021.

 Although Council members are generally supportive of UNIFIL, the negotiations have proved difficult.
 France, the penholder on Lebanon, shared a first draft of the resolution with Council members on 16 August and convened a first round of negotiations on 18 August.
 France circulated a revised text on 19 August and convened a second round of negotiations on 22 August.
 A second revised text was circulated on 24 August and put under silence until the morning of 25 August.
 China and Russia broke silence and, subsequently, many delegations—including India, Ireland, Mexico, the United Arab Emirates (UAE), the UK, and the US—submitted comments.
 On 26 August, France circulated a third revised draft and put it under silence until yesterday morning (29 August).
 However, India and the UAE broke silence on 26 August, followed by China on the morning of 29 August.
 As a result of the multiple silence breaks and revisions, the vote, which was initially scheduled for today (30 August), was moved to tomorrow.
 After Russia broke silence on 29 August on a fourth revised draft that France had circulated that day, a fifth revised draft was put in blue today.